Oregon Palm Trees

 Growing Palm Trees in Oregon

-Since Oregon has areas that lay in the zones 8 and 9, there are a lot of cold hardy palms that can grow there.
+Because Oregon includes areas falling within zones 8 and 9, there is ample opportunity for the successful cultivation of cold-hardy palm species in the state.
 Here are palm trees that can grow in Oregon:

 More Palm Trees»